Westbury, Shropshire: Domesday

-Westbury is recorded in the Domesday Book as the property of Roger Fitz Corbet who held it on behalf of the Earl of Shrewsbury, Roger de Montgomery.
-Two priests were also recorded as incumbent at Westbury church.
+Westbury is recorded in Domesday Book as the property of Roger Fitz Corbet, who held it on behalf of the Earl of Shrewsbury, Roger de Montgomery.
+Two priests were also recorded as incumbents at Westbury church.
 After the lapse of the suzerainty of the Earls of Shrewsbury in 1102, the manor was held by the barony of Caus until the end of feudal tenures.

 18th and 19th centuries

 The road to Asterley originated as a field road to the Common Wood of Hinwood, but became of some importance in the 18th century when used by coal wagons from the Asterley Mines.
 In the Middle Ages the road which passes through Vennington and along the crest of the Long Mountain was the principal route between Shrewsbury and Newtown, and was still used as an alternative route to Welshpool up to the 1820s.

 In 1870–72, Westbury was described by John Marius Wilson's Imperial Gazetteer of England and Wales like this: